yxliang01/UnimelbSharedFiles/Object Oriented Software Development/OOSD-Summary.md

         * these two techniques are for solving the problem of separating a generic algorithm from a detailed design
         * "Template Method" uses **Inheritance**
         * "Strategy" uses **Delegation**
+        * Category: Behavioral
+        * Template Method
+            - Intent
+                + To define a skeleton of an algorithm in a method, **deferring some steps to subclass**, thus **allowing the subclasses to redefine certain steps of the algorithm**
+            - Applicability
+                + to **implement the invariant parts of an algorithm once** and **leave it to the subclasses to implement the behavior that can vary**
+                + to **refactor and localize the common behavior among subclasses** and **avoid code duplication**
+            - Using inheritance as a mechanism for re-use
+                + generic algorithm is placed in the base class
+                + specific implementation is deferred to the sub class
+            - However, it's creating strong dependency to the base class
+        * Strategy
+            - Intent
+                + To define **a family of algorithms**, encapsulate each one, and **make them interchangeable**
+            - Applicability
+                + Many related classes differ only in their behavior
+                + Different variants of an algorithm are needed
+                + An algorithm uses data that clients should not know about
+                + **A class defines many behaviors, which appear as multiple conditional statement in its methods**
     + Reactor Design Patterns
         * "Command Pattern" and "Observer Pattern" are two commonly used reactor design patterns
         * assist in event-driven design